Those shiny, lovely gel nails are not just for the rich and famous, movie stars, musicians, elite sportspeople, models, and beauticians.

 - After 30 seconds to a minute have elapsed, apply a thin layer of base coat gel polish.

-Now for first-timers, you might be tempted to have a thick coat but that`s exactly not what you need, the coat has to be as thin as possible otherwise you`ll be dealing with nail lifting.
+Now for first-timers, you might be tempted to have a thick coat of nail polish, but to achieve flawless nails, that`s exactly not what you need, the coat has to be as thin as possible otherwise you`ll be dealing with nail lifting because your nail plate will not hold it well.

-Now apply 2 thin coats of the color gel nail polish.
+Now apply 2 thin coats of the color gel nail polish or transparent nail polish.
 Dip cotton in acetone and use it to wipe the edges of your nails and cuticle line.
 This helps stop your polish from lifting as it grows.

 After your polish has cured under a nail lamp for about two minutes, add another layer then cure again for two more minutes.